calipho-sib/nextprot-scripts/src/polish-rdf/README.txt

 The output (a) should not depend on goodoc.in anymore but only from schema.ttl and output a file rather characters on stdout The output (a), (b) and (c) should be adapted to match existing columns in the google-doc

+------------- routine use starts below -----------------

 (5)
 python3 reimport-nextprot-rdf-entities-descriptions.py

 Input:
-- schema.ttl : the schema as produced by the API
+- schema.ttl : the schema as produced by the API - see point (2)
-- "/Users/pmichel/Downloads/nextprot-rdf-classes - nextprot-rdf-classes-V2.tsv" : an tsv export of google sheet TAB "...classes V2"
+- "nextprot-rdf-classes - nextprot-rdf-classes-V2.tsv" : an tsv export of google sheet TAB "...classes V2"
-- "/Users/pmichel/Downloads/nextprot-rdf-classes - nextprot-rdf-predicates.tsv" : an tsv export of google sheet TAB "...rdf-predicates"
+- "nextprot-rdf-classes - nextprot-rdf-predicates.tsv" : an tsv export of google sheet TAB "...rdf-predicates"
-- "/Users/pmichel/Downloads/nextprot-rdf-classes - nextprot-rdf-named-individuals.tsv" : an tsv export of google sheet TAB "...named-individuals"
+- "nextprot-rdf-classes - nextprot-rdf-named-individuals.tsv" : an tsv export of google sheet TAB "...named-individuals"

 Output
 - schema-new.ttl : the schema as produced by the API including label and comment change suggesions edited in the google doc